brndel/ocd/readme.md

 OfflineCodeTester is written in Rust hence being very fast.

 ## Running
+To run `ocd` you currently need to build it yourself using `cargo build --release`.
+Binaries may be provided later.

 When you run ocd, it looks for a file called `ocd.toml` in the current directory.

 `ocd.toml` should contain the following information